jasonhemann/21SP-CS2800/tech.md

 If you would like to work with ACL2s in a local installation, please follow the installation instructions as part of the [first lab](javascript:void(0)).
-You will know you have this installed correctly if you can use [CodeTogether].
+You will know you have this installed correctly if you can use CodeTogether.

 ## Office hours